bhardwaj01/cdk-examples/demo/README.md

 ### Run session analysis

-The `sessions` dataset is now populated with data, which you can analyse using SQL.
+The `sessions` dataset is now populated with data, which you can analyze using SQL.
 For
 example:

 ```bash